Diagnosis and risk stratification

 Our updated approach to fluorescence in-situ hybridization (FISH) testing takes into account the fact that multiple myeloma is increasingly recognized as more than one disease, and is characterized by cytogenetic, molecular, and proliferative heterogeneity.
 While novel agents and combinations are rapidly redefining the treatment paradigm, patient outcomes vary based on risk stratification.

-Created in conjunction with Mayo Clinic’s multiple myeloma clinical practice, mSMART uses flow cytometry, FISH, and the latest consensus to determine a patient’s genetic risk of developing multiple myeloma to better inform individualized treatment plans and provides clinicians with a comprehensive and correlated patient profile.
+Created in conjunction with Mayo Clinic’s multiple myeloma clinical practice, mSMART uses flow cytometry, FISH, and the latest consensus to determine a patient’s genetic risk of developing multiple myeloma.
+This approach better informs individualized treatment plans and provides clinicians with a comprehensive and correlated patient profile.

 Which test should I order?